abiosoft/caddy-yaml/README.md

   #{end}
   ```

-* Top level configs prefixed with `_` are discarded.
+* Top level keys prefixed with `_` are discarded.

-  This makes it possible to leverage features like YAML anchors.
-Otherwise, Caddy would error for unknown fields.
+  This makes it easier to leverage features like YAML anchors and aliases, while avoiding Caddy errors due to unknown fields.

   ```yaml
   ...